 You think it should come naturally, but then soon realize it is a learned skill just like so many other things including parenting.
 I had two very different experiences with feeding each of my children, my first born had a tongue tie which at the time and being in the ‘just given birth haze’ I really had no idea what that actually meant.
 I was given a lot of advice which, looking back, was not very helpful and I was eventually told that my son’s tongue would grow normally over time and would not need surgery.
-Well that much was true, however the surgeon also told me it would not effect breastfeeding.
+Well that much was true, however the surgeon also told me it would not affect breastfeeding.

 So after 3 months of many feeding problem’s including mastitis, I finally decided (with the full support of my husband) to bottle feed.
 It took me a month to ween and we never looked back ( until now).